- 14/08/2023

 6. B2B vs. B2C Business Marketing: Key Differences and Strategies

 Business marketing can be broadly categorized into two main streams: business (B2B) and Business (B2C) marketing.
-While they both fall under the umbrella of marketing, they have distinct differences in terms of target audiences, goals, messaging, and strategies.
+While they both fall under the marketing umbrella, they have distinct differences in target audiences, goals, messaging, and strategies.
 Here’s a detailed comparison of B2B and B2C marketing, outlining their key differences and specific strategies:

 1. Target Audience